GenomicsAotearoa/Pangenome-Graphs-Workshop/README.md

 ### Setting up your project directories

 ```
-# Create a directory to do the analysis, and change to that directory
+# Create a new directory in your home directory to do the analysis, and change to that directory
 mkdir Workshop
 cd Workshop
 ```